alphagov/inside-government-admin-guide/creating-documents/scheduled-publishing.md

 title: How to publish content / Schedule a document
 ---

+Please note this manual is a draft version and will be revised shortly.

-## Schedule a document for timed publication
+# Schedule a document for timed publication

 Any document type (policies, news, speeches, consultations, publications) can be scheduled for publication.